 Reviewed by: Kiley Griffin, R.N.

 Writing an effective nursing cover letter may seem unnecessary–trust us: it’s not.
 Roughly 45% of job seekers send resumes without a cover letter.
 Yet, a majority of employers prefer cover letters to go with a resume.

-Whether you are a new grad nurse or a nurse veteran, a cover letter is a great way to separate yourself from the pack.
+Whether you are a new grad nurse or a nurse veteran, a good cover letter is a great way to separate yourself from the pack.
 Even if a hiring manager only skims it, it can mean the difference between you and another candidate getting the job if something catches their eye.